apache/nuttx/configs/olimex-stm32-p407/README.txt

        By default, the host platform is set to be Linux using the NuttX buildroot toolchain.
 The host and/or toolchain selection can easily be changed with 'make menuconfig'.

+    4. Note that CONFIG_STM32_DISABLE_IDLE_SLEEP_DURING_DEBUG is enabled so that the JTAG connection is not disconnected by the idle loop.

 Configuration sub-directories
 -----------------------------